Luigi408/Documentation/README.md

-# hello-world
-a place where you store ideas, resources, or even share and discuss things with others.

-My name is Luis Cabezas and I am learning to code.
+# Documentation and configuration files
+a place where I am storing and sharing my documenation and configuration files from diffeerent systems I am using.

+1. Monitoring folder:
+  a.
+FluentD - contains my confugration file for FluentD that I configured to get logs from different systems.
+The main reason I am using it is to get Windows Event Logs out to    elastic search.